 Keratin genes are responsible for production of keratins, which are tough, fibrous proteins that form filaments to support skin cells and give them shape and strength.
 Keratin filaments help cells handle pressure and stretching.
 With PC, the filaments do not form properly, causing extreme cell fragility which is the reason walking is so painful for those who have a PC mutation.

-The specific gene and specific mutation involved affects the disease condition for the PC patient.
-These different types of PC are properly classified as PC-K6a, PC-K6b, PC-K6c, PC-K16 and PC-K17 (related to the affected keratin gene where the mutation is located).
+The specific gene and mutation involved affects the disease condition for the PC patient.
+The different types of PC are classified as PC-K6a, PC-K6b, PC-K6c, PC-K16 and PC-K17 (related to the affected gene where the mutation is located).

 - Painful calluses and blisters on the soles of the feet (focal plantar hyperkeratosis).
 Pain is one of the distinct characteristics of PC.
 Blisters are found under the callus in PC patients.
 Calluses may also form on the palms of the hands (palmar hyperkeratosis).

 - Cysts of various types (including steatocystoma and pilosebaceous cysts).
-In some forms of PC, this is the most dominant, painful, and problematic characteristic.
+In some forms of PC, especially PC-K17, this is the most dominant, painful, and problematic characteristic.

 - Follicular hyperkeratosis (FHK or bumps around hairs at friction sites such as waist, hips, knees, elbows).
 Most common in children and lessens after during or soon after the teenage years.

 - Leukokeratosis of the oral mucosa (white film on tongue and inside cheeks).
-This is not painful, but is often misdiagnosed as thrush or as leukoplakia.
+This is not painful, but is often misdiagnosed as thrush or as leukoplakia in young children.